crystaldba/postgres-mcp/README.md

 For example, it provides:
 - Index tuning based on modern industrial-strength algorithms similar to those found in commercial databases.
   It efficiently explores thousands of possible indexes to find the best solution for your workload.
-- Support for LLM-led indexing by providing “what if?” scenario analysis based on production data distributions and query patterns.
+- Support for LLM-led indexing by providing "what if?" scenario analysis based on production data distributions and query patterns.
 - Standardized checklists for analyzing database health, ensuring trustworthy and repeatable results.

-Postgres Pro is under active development so this list will grow.
+Postgres Pro also provides comprehensive schema information to support SQL generation, restricted and filtered SQL execution for safety, and more.

 *DEMO VIDEO PLACEHOLDER*